wilkiepool-commish/wilkie-pool-site/README.md

-# Wilkie Pool Site
+# Wilkie Pool Club Hub

-Official website for the Wilkie March Madness Pool.
+Official website for the annual Wilkie March Madness Pool.

 This site will be a mobile-first static website used for:
 - pool announcements
 - bracket and payment links
-- Daily Survivor access
+- Survivor challenge submissions
 - live standings snapshots

 Primary contact: